Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the construction of asymptotic quantum many-body scar states: Quantum many-body scar states of the DH model

-Then, we discuss how to observe the QMBS states.
-It is not easy to implement the edge magnetic field in Eq.~(\ref{eq:DH_plus_edge_magnetic_field}) in experiments.
+In this subsection, we address how to observe the QMBS states.
 In the spin-laboratory frame and the original basis, the edge magnetic field term becomes $-(D/2)[\hat{S}_1^x\sin q-\hat{S}_1^y\cos q-\hat{S}_M^x\sin(q M)+\hat{S}_M^y\cos(q M)]$.
-This means that we need to locally address the edge spins in the same Rabi frequency and appropriate phases of the lasers.
-Fortunately, we can see the effects of the QMBS states without an edge magnetic field.
-The idea is as follows: The only difference between the Hamiltonian (\ref{eq:Hamiltonian_DH_model}) and (\ref{eq:DH_plus_edge_magnetic_field}) is the presence or absence of the edge magnetic field.
-Once we regard the edge magnetic field term as a perturbation, we can expect the slow relaxation if the initial state has a large overlap with the QMBS states.
-To verify this, we calculate the quench dynamics starting from the initial state $\cket{\text{xN\'{e}el}}\equiv \cket{+_1-_2+_3-_4\ldots}$, where $\cket{\pm_j}\equiv (\cket{\uparrow_j}\pm\cket{\downarrow_j})/\sqrt{2}$ [In this paragraph, we use the original basis used in Hamiltonian (\ref{eq:Hamiltonian_DH_model})].
-We use the time-evolving block decimation (TEBD) method \cite{Vidal2003,Vidal2004} with the second-order Trotter decomposition for real-time evolution.
-The discrete time step is set to $\Delta t=0.01\hbar/D$, and the bond dimension is taken to be sufficiently large so that there is no truncation.
-The results are shown in Figs.~\ref{fig:quench_dynamics_xNeel} (a) and (b).
-We can see revivals of the xN\'{e}el state around $t\sim 50\hbar/D, 100\hbar/D$, and $150\hbar/D$.
-This is because the xN\'{e}el state has a large overlap with the $\cket{S_{M/2}}$ state.
-For example, for $M=4$, the QMBS state is given by $\cket{S_2}\propto \cket{+_1-_2-_3+_4}+\cket{+_1-_2+_3-_4}+\cket{-_1+_2-_3+_4}$, which contains the xN\'{e}el state.
-For general $M$, we can show $|\bracket{\text{xN\'{e}el}}{S_{M/2}}|^2=O(M^{-1})$, which is an unexpected behavior in generic quantum many-body systems.
-More quantitatively, we can understand the revival behavior as the existence of the edge states in the Krylov space.
-We discuss this point in the SM \cite{supple}.
+To realize this term experimentally, we need additional lasers with the same Rabi frequency as the Raman laser and the appropriate phases.
+Thus, implementing the edge magnetic field in Eq.~(\ref{eq:DH_plus_edge_magnetic_field}) in experiments is technically challenging.
+However, we expect to see the effects of the QMBS states without an edge magnetic field, which can be regarded as a perturbation to the Hamiltonian (\ref{eq:DH_plus_edge_magnetic_field}).
+Slow relaxation comes about when the initial state has a large overlap with the QMBS states.
+To verify this, we calculate the quench dynamics starting from the initial state $\cket{\text{xN\'{e}el}}\equiv \cket{+_1-_2+_3-_4\ldots}$.
+[In this paragraph, we use the original basis used in Hamiltonian (\ref{eq:Hamiltonian_DH_model}).]
+We use the TEBD method \cite{Vidal2003,Vidal2004} with the second-order Trotter decomposition for real-time evolution.
+We set the discrete time step to $\Delta t=0.01\hbar/D$, and take the bond dimension to be sufficiently large to reduce the truncation effect.